 Some stakeholders have called this retiring/re-hiring "gaming the system."
 Local governments have argued that the practice is a natural consequence of the state downshifting the burden of retirement contributions.

 In 2018, the Legislature passed a law that tightened the limits on working for an employer that participates in the NHRS after you've started collecting your pension.
-Employees who retire after January 1, 2019 will be limited to working 1,352 hours per year for employers who participate in the NHRS.
+Employees who retired after January 1, 2019 are limited to working 1,352 hours per year for employers who participate in the NHRS.
 That works out to 26 hours per week.
-Retirees who are already working part-time for NHRS employers are grandfathered in to a 1,664 hour-per-year limit (or 32 hours per week).
+Retirees who were already working part-time for NHRS employers before January 1, 2019 were grandfathered in to a 1,664 hour-per-year limit (or 32 hours per week).